How to Create an Excel Radar Chart (Complete Guideline)

 Resizing the chart

-Setting Max Value for Radar Chart
+Setting Max Value for a Radar Chart

-• First, add the axis to your chart >> select the Axes from the Chart Elements box.
+• Select the chart and choose Axes from the Chart Elements box.

 Changing Axes values